-The graduated approach recognises that children learn in different ways and can have different kinds or levels of SEN. If it has been decided that your child has SEN specialist expertise can be brought in to help the school with the difficulties that a child may have.
+The graduated approach recognises that children learn in different ways and can have different kinds or levels of ALN.
+If it has been decided that your child has ALN specialist expertise can be brought in to help the school with the difficulties that a child may have.

-The school will tell you when they first start giving help to your child because your child has SEN. In early education settings this help is called Early Years Action and in schools this is called School Action.
-Your child might need help through the graduated approach for only a short time or for many years, perhaps even for the whole of their education.
+The school will tell you when they first start giving help to your child because your child has ALN.
+Your child might need help for only a short time or for many years, perhaps even for the whole of their education.

-Your child’s teacher is responsible for working with your child on a day-to-day basis but may decide to write down the actions or help for your child in an Individual Education Plan (IEP).
+Your child’s teacher is responsible for working with your child on a day-to-day basis but may decide, with your input, to write down the actions or help for your child in an Individual Development Plan (IDP).

 - what special help is being given

 - how often your child will receive the help

 - who will provide the help

 - what the targets for your child are

 - how and when your child’s progress will be checked